SQream/sqream_docs/configuration_guides/current_configuration_method.rst

       “useClientLog”: true,
       “useMetadataServer”” false
    }
+For more information on using the previous configuration method, see :ref:`previous_configuration_method`.

 Configuring Your Parameter Values
 ==============================
 The method you must use to configure your parameter values depends on the configuration level.
-Each configuration level has its own command or set of commands used to configure values.
+Each configuration level has its own command or set of commands used to configure values, as shown below:

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Configuration Level**                                                                                                                                                                                                                                                                                         |